This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 gRPC know that we’ve finished writing and are expecting to receive a response.

-, then the first return value from CloseAndRecv()
+status is nil, then the first return value from CloseAndRecv() will be a

 valid server response.

-Finally, let’s look at our bidirectional streaming RPC RouteChat()
+Finally, let’s look at our bidirectional streaming RPC RouteChat().
+As in the

 stream that we can use to both write and read messages.
 However, this time we